dancapellupo/dancapellupo.github.io/index.md

 layout: default
 ---

-# Data Science Consultant
+## Dan Capellupo | Data Scientist

+I am a senior data scientist and manager at Deloitte.

-I am a freelance data scientist, working with clients to develop unique data science solutions that are tailored to each organization’s specific needs and desired business outcomes.
+Formally, I was a freelance data scientist, working with clients to develop unique data science solutions that are tailored to each organization’s specific needs and desired business outcomes.
 I combine statistical data processing and analytics with the most current machine learning and AI techniques.